hemanthmeda1807/Ethical-Hacking-Exercises/Exercise-6-Building-Phishing-Simulation-on-kali-linux.md

-# Project 6: Creating and Defending Against Phishing Attacks on Kali Linux
+# Exercise 6: Creating and Defending Against Phishing Attacks on Kali Linux

 ## Introduction
-In this project, you will learn how to create and defend against phishing attacks using Kali Linux.
+In this exercise, you will learn how to create and defend against phishing attacks using Kali Linux.
 Phishing is a common technique used by attackers to steal sensitive information such as usernames, passwords, and credit card details.
-By the end of this project, you will be able to simulate phishing attacks for educational purposes and understand how to protect against them.
+By the end of this exercise, you will be able to simulate phishing attacks for educational purposes and understand how to protect against them.

 ## Pre-requisites
 - Basic understanding of email and web technologies.